Tellusant/docs/articles-posts/cost-time-accuracy.md

 ---
 # PoluSim Performance Metrics: Cost–Time–Accuracy

 Our PoluSim forecasting solution is widely appreciated by customers around the world.
+The relevance to top management is high since it simplifies global and local forecasting under a uniform umbrella.

-A key reason is that we optimize it around three enterprise performance metrics, not only precision:
+We optimize it around three enterprise performance metrics, not only precision, to maximize relevance:

 <p align="center">
 <img  src="assets/images/tellusant-polusim-performance-metrics-cost-time-accuracy.svg" width="400" alt="PoluSim Performance Metrics: Cost–Time-Accuracy">
 </p>

 Forecasting is often discussed around predictive accuracy.
-But for enterprises, the cost and time savings are at least as important.
+But for enterprises, the cost and time savings are at least as important to maximize relevance.

 - **Cost** savings from higher efficiency
 - **Time** reduced in turning around forecasts